blackbhc/refactor/development-manual/development.md

 - `writer(std::string)`: the class for data output, which require a string to specify the path to the output file for initialization.
 This function can only be used in the main process, due to the hdf5 file lock.

+  - `writer::~writer()`: the destructor of the class, which will close the hdf5 file and the created hdf5 objects, such as dataset and group.
   - `writer::create_file(std::string)`.
-  - `writer::~writer()`: the destructor of the class, which will close the hdf5 file and the created hdf5 objects, such as dataset and group.
   - `writer::create_group(std::string)`: create a hdf5 group with the given name, can be used to create nested groups recursively, e.g. given `group1/group2/group3`, the writer will create `group1` , `group2` and `group3` recursively if they do not exist.
 The group name without a prefix `/` will be treated as a root group.
   - `writer::create_dataset(std::string)`: create a hdf5 dataset with the given name, if the string before the final dataset name, take a example: `a/b/c/dataset_name`, will be created as group, `a/b/c` here.
+  - Note: The previous three create function will return 1 if there is some warning, and 0 for success.
+So never ignore the return value of these functions.
   - `nodes`: the hash map with string-type key, and `galotfa::hdf5::node`-type value, the key is the absolute path of the node, e.g. `/group1/group2/dataset_name` and `/` for the file.

     - Note: due to there is no default constructor for the `node` class, to call a `node` object in the hash map, you need to use the `at` method.
     - The key must start with `/` and end without `/`.
     - (Current feature) The `nodes` only support push nodes and clean the whole tree structure.
-So the `nodes` are cleaned at the destruction of the writer.
-(This is duo to `nodes` use string-type key key and there is no any tree structure in the hash map, so it's hard to clean the tree structure of the individual node).
+So the `nodes` is cleaned only in the destructor of the writer.
+(This is due to `nodes` use string-type key and there is no any tree structure in the hash map, so it's hard to clean the tree structure of the individual node).

+      <font color=darkblue>TODO</font>: use a key with tree information to store the nodes in the hash map.

   - `open_file`: open a hdf5 file and return its id, private.
   - `open_dataset`: open a hdf5 dataset and return its id, private.